Close an AWS account - AWS Account Management

 2. On the AWS accounts page, find and choose the name of the member account you want to close.
 You can navigate the OU hierarchy, or look at a flat list of accounts without the OU structure.

-5. Enter the member account ID and then choose Close account.
+5. Enter the member account ID, and then choose Close account to initiate the account closure process.

 To close a member account from the Accounts page

-Optionally, you can close an AWS member account directly from the Accounts page in the AWS Management Console.
+Optionally, you can close an AWS member account directly from the Account page in the AWS Management Console.
 For step-by-step guidance, follow the instructions in the Standalone account tab.

 To close a member account using AWS CLI and SDKs